poproar/Barnabas-Instructors-Guide/ngss/index.md

 What do we know about electricity?
 How are electrical devices powered?

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: construct a closed-circuit
-Review the four parts of a robot and how it relates to the human body
-Discuss the "heart" of the robot and how electrical engineering is the branch we will be studying for the next two sessions
-Introduce the parts that will be used today to build the circuit (AA battery, battery holder, LED, resistor, wire)
-Draw the schematic on the board in Step 4 for all the students to see and explain the various parts
-Let students work in groups of 2 or 3 to build a circuit
-Remind students to pay attention to positive and negative sides
-For the students who followed directions, did it work?
-What’s going on?
-Explain that LEDs need 3 volts (3V) to turn on
-Draw the new schematic with two AA batteries
-Prompt groups that understand the concept to work on the bonus challenges
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Positive and negative sides of batteries and wires
 Make sure that all parts are connected